aoi-buh/Keyboard-Layouts-Doc/book/Chapter 4: SFBs, SFSs and Distance (18 min).md

 ### 4.10.1.
 Heavy SFS words on Qwerty

 **Note:** SFSs that involve pressing the same key twice require no movement, as our finger is already over said letter after the first press.
-An example of such a SFS would be `E_E```.
+An example of such a SFS would be `E_E4.

 Words typed mostly by alternating two fingers: